OpenConext/OpenConext-profile/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/OpenConext/OpenConext-profile/badges/quality-score.png?b=develop)](https://scrutinizer-ci.com/g/OpenConext/OpenConext-profile/?branch=develop)

-OpenConext Profile can present a logged in user with an overview of all the attributes their IdP provides, a list of services they have logged in to and any other information that is known about the user.
+OpenConext Profile can present a logged in user with an overview of all the attributes their IdP provides, a list of applications they have logged in to and any other information that is known about the user.

 It can be used for informational purposes, to provide users insight into what